1. Document your as-is.

-Most organisations will have evaluated at least some of their pain points, why else would the project have kicked off?
+Most organisations, or individuals, will have evaluated at least some of their pain points, why else would the project have kicked off?
 But not everyone takes the next logical step.

 When kick starting your project to automate the accounts payable process there are a number of things we would recommend any organisation does.
-One of these, would be to define what the success of this project will look like for you.
+One of these is to define what the success of this project will look like.

 What are Your Organisations Drivers?

-We have mentioned in other posts the importance of actually understanding the wider business drivers for your project, in doing so, you should be able to effectively highlight and define what a successful project will deliver for your business.
+We have mentioned in other posts the importance of actually understanding the wider business drivers for your project.
+In doing so, you should be able to effectively highlight and define what a successful project will deliver.

 If you have taken the time to meet with departmental managers that could be impacted by any incoming automation solutions, logically it would make sense to ask them what automation success would look like from their perspective.